Can I get an OV/EV certificate if I apply as an individual and don’t have a registered organization?

 Once the OV SSL certificate is installed on the hosting server for the website, the "Full Name of the Individual" will be displayed on the Trust Logo and in the certificate details.

 Extended Validation SSL Certificates cannot be issued to individuals, the only exception is possible if you are a Sole Proprietor or have a small business.

 Both the Sole Proprietor/Business Owner name and verification are required to validate a non-incorporated business entity for an EV Certificate.

 - Sole proprietorships

-To complete validation process for Business Entity, Comodo validation team asks to fill the Face-to-Face verification form.
+To complete validation process for Business Entity, Comodo (Sectigo) validation team asks to fill the Face-to-Face verification form.

 You will need to find legally registered Notary and collect some documents: